dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/auxiliary-api/DCEFrame.md

 ## width

-Store the width of the frame.
+The property that store the pixel width of the image.

 ```objectivec
 NSInteger width